dragon-dune/dragon-dune/dragon-dune.md

 One card is placed up for bid for each player that does not have their maximum number of cards.
 For each card up for bid, one at a time.

-1. The Elves, and only the Elves are shown the card.
+1. The Elves, and only the Elves, are shown the card.
 2. Players, starting with the Starting Bidder, bid on card.
 3. The winner receives the card and pays the Dwarves.